arkanelinux/docs.arkanelinux.org/docs/arkdep/arkdep-explained.md

     - passwd, shadow and group files are copied to `/usr/lib`, the root user is removed from these files
     - The /etc passwd, shadow and group files are changed to only contain the root user
     - CPU microcode is moved from `/boot` to `/usr/lib`
-1. A 42 character long random string is generated which will be used as the image name.
 1. The subvolumes are all made read-only and exported with `btrfs send`.
 1. Each subvolume is exported to its own image.
 The images follow the following naming scheme;